School of Mathematics Teaching

 When thinking about your outside courses:

-• You may want to choose courses that are close to mathematics, such as physics, logic or computer science.
+• You may want to choose courses that are close to mathematics, such as physics or computer science.

 • You may want to choose courses aligned with a particular career, such as business.

-• You may want to develop new skills, or build on your new strengths and abilities.
+• You may want to develop new skills and strengths.

 • You may want to keep your options open for transferring to a different degree.
-For example, if you had trouble deciding between Maths and Physics for your degree, then doing Physics courses would keep the possibility of a Physics degree open.
+For example, if you had trouble deciding between Maths and Physics when choosing your degree, taking core/compulsory year 1 Physics courses could keep the possibility of a Physics degree open to you.

-• You may just be really interested in learning a particular subject; something you liked at school, or something you have never done before
+• You may just be really interested in learning a particular subject - something you liked at school, or something you have never done before.
+Or you may want to take an outside course with a group of friends...

 Search for Year 1 courses on Path